virgili0/Virgilio/DataScience/Python_practical _for_Data_Science.md

 ## Introduction

 Explore best practices and fundamental knowledge that will allow you to perform data analysis using Python.
-In this guide, you will learn how to use Jupyter notebooks and Python libraries such as Pandas, Matplotlib or Numpy to easily and transparently explore and analyze your dataset.
+In this guide, you will learn how to use Jupyter notebooks and Python libraries such as Pandas, Matplotlib or Numpy in order to explore and analyze your dataset.

 ## **What is Data Science?**